ryo33/ryo33.github.io/_posts/2017-6-8-yayaka-protocol-1-en.md

 ## Features

 Here are the features of Yayaka Protocol to perform the purposes.
+In order to carry out the idea above, the following features will be implemented in the protocol.

 - Easily migration between servers.
 - Each server only has to implement a partial set of functions of distributed social blogging.